hjpae/NCC-psych239_f2020/readme.md

 **Figure 5.** Architecture of Neural Causation Coefficient with residual blocks. *n* is the number of neurons, and *m* is the number of features.

+&nbsp;&nbsp;Residual NCC also share same overall structure with original NCC, but has residual blocks.
+Each block repeats same number of previous layers, and is capped with ReLU.
+Note the information from previous layers gets repeated as residual.

 ## Results